zr7791474-blip/ZKR_Eclipse/README.md

 ZKR Eclipse is a modern SaaS dashboard application designed to provide a complete management interface for projects, workspaces, users, products, orders, and business analytics.

-The project focuses on delivering a premium user experience through a scalable frontend architecture, reusable components, and a centralized design system.
+The project focuses on creating a premium user experience through a scalable frontend architecture, reusable components, and a centralized design system.

 The application provides: